In order to understand what is an ISO Certification and its importance for an organization, let us firstly understand about ISO.

 Step 3: Circulation of Working Draft among the interested parties

-TC reviews the first draft and check for consensus from the committee members and the process move on and the finalized draft of this stage is called Committee Draft (CD).
+TC reviews the first draft and checks for consensus from the committee members and the finalized draft of this stage is called Committee Draft (CD).

 Step 4: Submission of DIS to the ISO Central Secretariat